cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Jaguar (n):** see Satan~evanperryg

+**Java (n.):** The programming environment that seems daunting at first, and takes 3 years to learn to full potential.
+See Seniors~EmileH

 **John-Neun V (n.) :** Someone that at some point everyone was.~Billfred

 **Junior (n.):** A sophomore who came back to lead the current crop of sophomores.~EricH